Emergent criticality in a constrained boson model: Mapping to a 1D spin model

 Next, we study the limit $\alpha \to \infty$ with $\lambda \alpha/w$ being held fixed and kept finite.
 In this limit, one can ignore the last term in Eq.\ \ref{spinmap3} and map the plaquette boson model to the PXP model in a magnetic field.
 This yields a spin Hamiltonian $H'$ given by

 where $\lambda \to \lambda \alpha/2$.
 Such a chain with periodic boundary condition (PBC) has been studied in detail \cite{subir1,fss1} and is known to have Ising critical point at $\lambda_c/w \simeq 1.31$.
 However, the criticality in the model with open boundary condition (OBC) turns out to be different.
-One of the source of this difference stems from the nature of the ground state at large $\lambda/w$.
+One of the sources of this difference stems from the nature of the ground state at large $\lambda/w$.
 The PXP chain with PBC has a gapped ground state at large $\lambda/w$; in contrast, in the presence of OBC, the ground state at large $\lambda/w$ is gapless.
 Such a gapless states occurs due to superposition of all Fock states with alternate up and down spins along with a single domain wall.
-Note that the presence of such a domain wall in the ground state sector can be traced back to the presence of subsystem symmetry of the original boson Hamiltonian, which, for a given $N= N_p+1$, necessitates the presence of a loan boson in the ground state manifold.
+Note that the presence of such a domain wall in the ground state sector can be traced back to the presence of subsystem symmetry of the original boson Hamiltonian, which, for a given $N= N_p+1$, necessitates the presence of a lone boson in the ground state manifold.
 The energy band of these excited states has a width $\sim 1/\alpha$ as can be deduced from Eq.\ \ref{pert4}.

-A finite-sized scaling analysis starting from $H'$ confirms the difference in criticality of the PXP chain with OBC from the one with PBC.
+A finite-size scaling analysis starting from $H'$ confirms the difference in criticality of the PXP chain with OBC from the one with PBC.
 This is shown in Fig.\ \ref{figs5}.
 Our analysis indicates a strong finite size effect for a chain with OBC at large $\alpha$; this feature is to be distinguished from the chain with PBC and may arise from the difference in nature of the ground states in the two cases at large $\lambda/w$.
-The numerical results indicate $\lambda_c/w=1.45097 \pm 0.002631$, $\nu=1.24173 \pm 0.02461$ and $c=0.797501 \pm 0.1052$ which is quite different from Ising universality; these exponents are however, consistent with AT universality after allowing for strong finite-size corrections for estimation of $c$ at large $\alpha$.
+Our numerical results, shown in Figs.\ \ref{figs5}(a) and (b) indicate $\lambda_c/w=1.45097 \pm 0.002631$, and $\nu=1.24173 \pm 0.02461$.
+Fig \ref{figs5}(c) shows a plot of $S_E$, computed using similar methods as in Sec.\ \ref{num2}.
+A fit of $S_E$ using Eq.\ \ref{ccres} yields $c=0.797501 \pm 0.1052$ which is quite different from Ising universality; these exponents are however, consistent with AT universality after allowing for strong finite-size corrections for estimation of $c$ at large $\alpha$.
+At finite $\alpha$, the third term provides an additional three-site interaction which changes $\nu$; such a multi-spin term therefore provides a way to access the AT line in these experimentally realizable Rydberg systems \cite{rydlit1a,rydlit1b,rydlit1c,rydlit1d}.
+Engineering such terms in Rydberg arrays requires further work which we leave for future studies.